Product teams are rarely short of ideas, what's often lacking is evidence that the ideas reasonate with customers.

 I was asked to conduct and promote a process that would allow internal teams to brainstorm, choose ideas and bring those ideas to our users for validation.

-After evaluating several existing models I based my new process around the Google Venture Design Sprint with its focus on brainstorming a lot of ideas and evaluating them quickly.
+After evaluating several existing models I based my new process around the Google Ventures Design Sprint with its focus on brainstorming a lot of ideas and evaluating them quickly.
 I cherry-picked ideas and practices to suit our needs and timelines.

 For each workshop, I assembled a cross departmental team to create user journeys and brainstorm ideas for improvement.
 Gathering people from different disciplines helped bring in a lot of dispirate and interesting ideas.
 There were also snacks.